Delayer2208/Personal-Productivity-Manager/README.md

    cd frontend
-   npm install //installs dependencies npm install axios //to fetch tasks from a backend API
+   npm install //installs dependencies npm install axios //to fetch tasks from a backend API npm install bootstrap //Bootstrap is used to provide responsive design and basic styling for the frontend

 5. Start Frontend
     npm start